HYTA – Holmes Youthful Trainee Act

 Who is eligible for HYTA?

-In the last few years the statute was expanded, now someone from the age or 21 but under the age of 24 can be granted HYTA if the prosecuting attorney is in agreement.
+In the last few years the statute was expanded, now someone from the age or 17 but under the age of 24 can be granted HYTA by the judge.
+The prosecutor does not have to agree and it can even be given over their objection.

 What if I violate probation while I am on HYTA status?